 Tip 2: Include Slides and Recording

 Do not just discount the no-shows as a lost cause.
-Many would pleasantly surprise you by watching a webinar recording and making a purchase (or proceeding with whatever CTA you preferred).
+Many would pleasantly surprise you by watching a webinar recording and making a purchase (or proceeding with whatever CTA you provided).

-It’s important not to take it personally, since your participants (surprise) have lives outside your webinars.
+It’s important not to take it personally, since your participants have lives outside your webinars (surprise).
 And since you can’t accommodate everyone’s schedules, it only makes sense to rely on webinar recordings as an additional lead generation magnet.

 Tip 3: Offer Extra Content and Rewards